gregrickaby/example-wp-theme-with-react/README.md

 ## Demo

-Let's build a header area using React and the NPM package [React Cool Img](https://github.com/wellyshen/react-cool-img) (to lazy load our logo) for an example:
+Let's build a header area using React and the NPM package [React Cool Img](https://github.com/wellyshen/react-cool-img) as a demo:

 ```js
 /* src/components/Header.js */